RomanEsin/Dodo-Pizza-Widget/README.md

 # Dodo Pizza Widget

-## Get latest sales and new pizzas in a convenient widget.
+## Get latest sales and discover new pizzas in a convenient widget.

 Run `index.js` file from `DodoAPI` via npm on your machine.